dgageot/dockercon16/README.md

   * You have now 5 words-java containers.
 Check their numbers with `docker-compose ps`
   * Point your browser to the web container on the swarm cluster, don't forget the container can run anywhere on the swarm cluster.
 You'll find the correct ip/port by issuing `docker-compose port web 80`.
 You'll likely see the differents words coming from differents `word-java` ip.
   * Start `docker-compose logs -f` and refresh your browser, pay attention to the logs from the dispatcher.
-  * Connect to one of the containers `docker exec -ti labdocker_words_1 sh` and do a `nslookup words-java` see that there is 5 values for the entry.
+  * Connect to one of the containers `docker exec -ti labdocker_words_1 sh` and do a `nslookup words-java` (change `labdocker` with your team prefix) see that there is 5 values for the entry.

 # 4 - Connect to the other nodes